SAP/cloud-mta-build-tool/docs/docs/migration.md

         xsappname: "${default-xsappname}"
 ```

- In the `xs-security.json` file, we  recommend to assign the property a temporary value that does not use the parameter.
-During deploymnet, the value specified directly in the MTA descriptor overrides the value specified in the `JSON` file.
+ In the `xs-security.json` file, you can assign the property a temporary value that does not use the parameter.
+During deployment, the value specified directly in the MTA descriptor overrides the value specified in the `JSON` file.

 ```json